yuvrajkarna2717/Virtual-Disk/README.md

 - Read files from the virtual disk
 - Simple in-memory file indexing
 - Command Line Interface (CLI) to interact with the disk
-- Modular C++ codebase for easy extension
+- Modular Javascript codebase for easy extension

 ---